A Holistic Approach to Reactive Mobile Manipulation: Conclusions

 \section{Conclusions}

 In this paper, we proposed a novel motion controller which provides reactive and holistic control of both non-holonomic and holonomic mobile manipulation platforms.
-We show the benefits of our controller by incorporating it into a behaviour tree which completes a mobile pick and place task.
-Our experiments demonstrate that our purely reactive and holistic approach performs faster and more efficiently than related work, while the behaviour tree allows for robust and reliable robot operation.
-Additionally, the motion has been shown to be graceful, where the motion is smooth, intuitive and fast.
+Our experiments demonstrate that our purely reactive and holistic approach performs faster, more efficiently, and more robustly than related work.
+In combination with a behaviour tree, our reactive system becomes taskable and capable of error recovery as demonstrated by a mobile pick and place task where the motion is smooth, intuitive and fast.

-Thanks to the versatility of behaviour trees, extending our behaviour tree to perform more complicated tasks is trivial.
-In the future, we would like to implement perception related behaviours which makes a wider range of tasks solvable.
+Thanks to the versatility of behaviour trees, our behaviour tree can be readily modified to perform different tasks, or extended with \cite{bt0} to automatically generate behaviour trees based on natural language input.
+In the future, we would like to implement perception related behaviours, such as object recognition and collision detection, which makes a wider range of tasks solvable.
 Additionally, with more perception we can incorporate the reactive collision avoidance from \cite{neo} into the holistic motion controller.

-We have provided a full example of our motion controller running on the Frankie mobile manipulator, and a holonomic mobile manipulator at \href{https://jhavl.github.io/holistic}{jhavl.github.io/holistic}.
+We have provided full examples of our motion controller running on the Frankie and Omni-Frankie mobile manipulators at \href{https://jhavl.github.io/holistic}{jhavl.github.io/holistic}.